Data protection when using Gen AI

 How to access Copilot

-Here are a few ways to access Copilot.
-Whatever way you choose just make sure that you are signed in to it with your University email and password so that your data is secure.
+Whatever way you choose, ensure that you're signed in to it with your University email and password so that your data is secure.
 You’ll know you’re using the secure version when you see the green shield with a tick in the top right corner of the browser window.

 • Option 1: Open any web browser, e.g. Microsoft Edge, Google Chrome and Mozilla Firefox, and enter https://copilot.microsoft.com into the address bar